 Cat lovers grab your tissues.
-There is a cat named Quilty from Houston, Texas in solitary confinement, serving time for his bad behaviors.
-According to the shelter, Quilty lets cats out of the facility’s senior room, several times a day.
-He lives at Friends for Life Animal Rescue and Adoption Organization.
+There is a cat named Quilty from Houston, Texas, in solitary confinement, who served time for his bad behaviors.
+According to the shelter, Quilty had let cats out of the facility’s senior room, several times a day.
+He lives at the Friends for Life Animal Rescue and Adoption Organization.

-He has been repeatedly opening doors and letting the other cats, his roommates, roam around the shelter for nighttime escapades.
-This string of happenings is not the first time for the Quilty.
-The clever cat used to get in trouble at his old home for letting his dog sibling in the house at night.
+He had been repeatedly opening doors and letting the other cats, his roommates, roam around the shelter for nighttime escapades.
+This string of happenings is not the first time for Quilty.
+The clever cat used to get in trouble at his old home for letting his dog sibling in the house at night too.
 Clearly, he has a thing for the night time.
 Quilty and friends would meet the shelter staff at the door in the morning for a good game of cat-and-staff, with fun items to pick up (pens) and clean up (not pens).

 The staff at the Friends For Life Animal Shelter started to make rooms “Quilty-proofed”.
 They also banished the cat to the lobby.
-He was greatly missed in the cat room.
-The shelter did note that “his roommates” indeed missed him while he was banished to the lobby.
+He was greatly missed in the cat room, and the shelter did note that “his roommates” indeed missed him while he was banished to the lobby.

 Way to go, Quilty!
 Mission accomplished.